crichthammer/argo-cd-poc/README.md

 In this section you can find how to test out this concept yourself on your local machine.
+In order for this to work smoothly, I recommend you to fork this repository.
+The start script will push to the repository as the sealed secrets example won't work otherwise for your local Kubernetes cluster.
+Check out [what you need to do after forking](#for-forked-repositories).

 **Tools you'll need**